jiiiimmmmmmm/tensorflow_learning/readme.md

 I think this assignment is not as simple as I thought.
 Here are several difficulties.

 1. I have to find the data by myself.
-Though I find pictures of cats and dogs from the [kaggle website](https://www.kaggle.com/c/dogs-vs-cats) easily, I cannot download it since the speed of download is limited.
-In order to address this tricky problem, I tried several way and finally found a comparetively good measure: use kaggle api.
+Though I found pictures of cats and dogs from the [kaggle website](https://www.kaggle.com/c/dogs-vs-cats) easily, I cannot download it since the speed of download was limited.
+In order to address this tricky problem, I tried several ways and finally found a comparetively good measure: using kaggle api.
 Here is the [detail](https://www.jianshu.com/p/7da54c564c55) of this measure.
 In this way, I can at least download the complete data, even though it takes me a lot of time.
-2. I just a beginner of tensorflow and deep learning to some extent, which means I do not know any model used frequently in deep learning and be familiar with programing this kind of things.
-Also I realized that the images of dogs and cats have color, which means I need to transform these colorful images to grey-scale images.
+2. I am just a beginner of tensorflow and deep learning , which means I do not know any model used frequently in deep learning and be familiar with programing this kind of things.
+Therefore, I need some simple and well-quality tutorials.
+3. I realized that the images of dogs and cats have color, which means I need to transform these colorful images to grey-scale images.

 Based on the statements mentioned above, I think this assignment is too difficult to me.

 Then, what's next?
 Should I stand still?
 Of course not!
-Here is the assignment I give to myself: learning tensorflow from the official tensorflow tutorials website.
+Here is the assignment I give to myself: learning tensorflow from [the official tensorflow tutorials website](https://tensorflow.google.cn/tutorials/quickstart/beginner).

-[here is the official tensorflow tutorials website](https://tensorflow.google.cn/tutorials/quickstart/beginner).
-By learning tensorflow in this website, I found one very useful tool which helped me get some insight on tensorflow: google colab.
-First of all, I don't need to annoy installing all the environement such as installing editor, installing tensorflow extension, downloading the relative data.
+By learning tensorflow in this website, I found a very useful tool which helped me get some insights on tensorflow: **google colab**.
+I don't need to annoy installing all the environement such as installing editor, installing tensorflow extension, downloading the relative data.
 Therefore, this tool give me a huge convenience.